MartinMeyer1/doc-iessb/docs/README.md

-# IESSB installation and commissioning documentation
+# WEM installation and commissioning documentation

-Welcome to the IESSB installation and commissioning documentation!
+Welcome to the Wago Energy Manager installation and commissioning documentation!

-The pdf generated version of this documentation is available <a href="./pdf/DOCUMENTATION.pdf" download="Wago_IESSB_documenation.pdf">here<a>.
+The pdf generated version of this documentation is available <a href="./pdf/DOCUMENTATION.pdf" download="WEM_documenation.pdf">here<a>.
 ## Project overview

-The IESSB project (Industrialisation of energy services for small buildings) will develop an energy management ecosystem promoting the large-scale deployment of efficiency and flexibility services in small buildings.
+The WEM project (Wago Energy Manager) will develop an energy management ecosystem promoting the large-scale deployment of efficiency and flexibility services in small buildings.
 The ecosystem enables a low-cost straightforward deployment of multiple services and novel business models.